Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Numerical and performance results

-Compared to KS, the no-prec-JDQR substantially reduces the number of matrix-vector multiplications, each of which in fact is an operator application of the discretized Hamiltonian, as described in Section~\ref{sec:op1D}.
-This is explained by the superior convergence rate of the inexact Newton process within JDQR over the Krylov subspace iteration.
-The prec-JDQR achieves an even more drastic reduction of the number of iterations and MVMs.
-This is due to the fact that the correction equation can now be solved to sufficient accuracy in order to achieve locally quadratic convergence of the Newton process.
-In addition to the MVM, this method requires a similar number of preconditioner applications, which have a similar cost as discussed in Section~\ref{sec:precon}.
-As a consequence of the fast convergence, the running time required to find the eigenvalues is significantly reduced, as shown in Fig.~\ref{fig:runnungtime}.
-In this work a Matlab implementation of our methods was used and the Matlab-command \texttt{eigs} implemented the KS method.
+Compared to the KS method, the no-prec-JDQR one substantially reduces the number of matrix-vector multiplications, each of which is in fact an operator application of the discretized Hamiltonian, as described in Section~\ref{sec:op1D}.
+This is a consequence of the superior convergence rate of the inexact Newton process within JDQR over the Krylov subspace iteration.
+The prec-JDQR method achieves an even more drastic reduction of the number of iterations and MVMs.
+This results from the fact that the correction equation can now be solved to sufficient accuracy in order to achieve locally quadratic convergence of the Newton process.
+In addition to MVM, this method requires a similar number of preconditioner applications, which have a similar cost, as discussed in Section~\ref{sec:precon}.
+Due to the fast convergence, the running time required for finding the eigenvalues is significantly reduced, as shown in Fig.~\ref{fig:runnungtime}.
+To perform this analysis, we have made use of a MATLAB implementation.
+In particular, the KS method has been realized via the MATLAB command \texttt{eigs}.